gavingmiller/level-6/explanation.md

   3. Wait 15 or so minutes
   3. Graph the results

 Upon graphing the fills for all accounts, it's abundantly clear which account has made a substantial sum of money buying low and selling high, and is exhibiting anomalous activity.
 The other actors present in the exchange are a combination of market makers, and the occasional isolated purchase accounts.

+Graphs can be viewed here: [http://gavingmiller.github.io/level-6/](http://gavingmiller.github.io/level-6/)